Skip to content

 parsl.load(config)

-1. Unlike the prior example, here max_workers_per_node is defining the maximum number of concurrent jobs in total and not the maximum number of jobs run per node.
+1. Unlike the prior example, here max_workers_per_node is defining the maximum number of concurrent MPI jobs to run per allocation.

 2. This is recommended in the Parsl manual for jobs that spawn MPI processes.